sanotto/atk-howto/working_with_data.md

 }
 ```

-Note that the question mark signals where the parameter will be replaced, and that the parameteres are sent into an array, thus
+Note that the question mark signals where the parameter will be replaced, and that the parameteres are sent into an array, thus:

 ```php
  ->where ('sex = ? ', ['M']) //Correct